Dodge City, Kansas: Transportation

-Three railroads serve Dodge City: the La Junta Subdivision of the BNSF Railway which runs east-west, the main line of the Cimarron Valley Railroad of which Dodge City is the northeastern terminus, and the Boot Hill and Western Railway of which the city is the northwestern terminus.
+Three railroads serve Dodge City: the La Junta Subdivision of the BNSF Railway, which runs east-west; the main line of the Cimarron Valley Railroad of which Dodge City is the northeastern terminus; and the Boot Hill and Western Railway of which the city is the northwestern terminus.
 Using the BNSF trackage, Amtrak provides passenger rail service on its Southwest Chief line between Chicago and Los Angeles.
 Amtrak's Dodge City station is located downtown.

-Fixed-route bus service operates between 6am and 7pm Monday-Friday.
+Fixed-route bus service provided by D-TRAN operates between 6am and 7pm Monday-Friday.

 Utilities

 The Utilities Division of the city government's Public Works Department operates and maintains the city's water and waste water distribution systems.
 The department's Sanitation Division provides trash pickup.
 Operations Management International, Inc. (OMI), a private contractor, provides waste water treatment, pumping the city's waste water to treatment holding ponds 12 miles south of the city.
 The Victory Electric Cooperative Association, Inc., part of the Mid-Kansas Electric Company, delivers electricity to the city.
 Local residents primarily use natural gas as their heating fuel; natural gas service is provided by Black Hills Energy.